 This would include closing the school for any number of reasons prior to school opening.
-Parents should listen to local radio stations (WJRZ, WOBM) when weather conditions are poor.
-School Staff will give assistance by calling parents when the school must be closed for reasons that are not obvious to the general public.
-Parents will be contacted via the Realtime notification system and on Channel 22, our local cable network.
+Parents will be contacted via the Realtime notication system and on Channel 22, our local cable network.
+Parents should also listen to local radio stations (WJRZ, WOBM) when weather conditions are poor or in the event of extensive power outages.